GENERAL INFORMATION: 503-823-4000

 2. The records that Sellers providing, mixing, serving, or handling marijuana and marijuana-infused products must keep concerning the tax imposed by PCC 6.07.

-(Added by Resolution No. 37217 (approved at November 8, 2016 election); effective November 8, 2016.)
+(Added by Resolution No. 37217 (approved at November 8, 2016 election); amended by Ordinance No. 189004, effective July 1, 2018.)
 Net revenues remaining after collection, refunds, credits, and costs related to administration of the tax will be distributed by the City as follows:

-B. Allocation of revenue from the Recreational Marijuana Tax Fund shall occur annually as part of the public budget adoption process followed by Council, with funding allocations made annually by City Council.
+B. Allocation of revenue from the Recreational Cannabis Tax Fund shall occur annually as part of the public budget adoption process followed by Council, with funding allocations made annually by City Council.

 C. These funds shall be allocated in the Adopted Budget for the following purposes:

 1. Drug and alcohol education and treatment programs, including but not limited to services that facilitate or increase access to drug and alcohol education and treatment, and programs that support rehabilitation and employment readiness.